-PWN the SAT: Essay Guide is available now in two formats:
+PWN the SAT: Essay Guide is available now in three formats:

-Note that you don’t need an actual Kindle device to read the Kindle version—there are Kindle apps for iOS and Android devices, and Kindle books can also be read right on your web browser.
+(You don’t need a Kindle device to read the Kindle version—there are Kindle apps for iOS and Android devices, and Kindle books can also be read right on your web browser.)

 About the Essay Guide